 The Journal of Hospital Medicine (JHM) is a peer-reviewed publication of the Society of Hospital Medicine and is published nine (9) times per year.
 The mission of the Journal is to promote excellence in hospital medicine as a defined specialty through the dissemination of research, evidence-based clinical care, and advocacy of safe, effective care for hospitalized patients.
 We are most interested in papers that address important advances in hospital medicine and will influence practice.
 Manuscripts should address common hospitalized patient groups when appropriate, especially geriatrics given the high proportion of such patients.

 Manuscripts are accepted for review with the understanding that the same work has not been previously published, that it is not under consideration for publication elsewhere, and that its submission for publication has been approved by all persons listed as authors and by the appropriate authority at the institution where the work was carried out.

 If a revision is requested, authors will be afforded 90 days in which to submit.
 Extensions will be considered on a case-by-case basis.

 Word count limits for each article type are included below.
 Note that references are not included in the count.
 The maximum number of references allowable is specific to each article type (see below). *Note: all submissions must include the word count on the title page.

-Note: Word count limits include the abstract through conclusion (not references) and the figure and table legends (but not the text within figures/tables).
+Note: Word count limits include the abstract through conclusion (does not include references).